reiver/learn-golang-in-one-day/README.md

 ### CLI — Adding Calculator

-We now have the skills necessary to create our own very basic **calculator**.
+Now that we have learned about `rcv.Readln()` we have sufficient tools to create our own very basic **calculator**.

-In fact, our calculator will be very very very basic.

-All it will do it add 2 numbers that we give it.
+This calculator will be very very very basic — all it will do it _add_ 2 numbers together that we give it.
+But it will work.

-Here is the code.
+Here is the code….

-REMEMBER, TYPE THIS CODE OUT YOURSELF.
+**REMEMBER, TYPE THIS CODE OUT YOURSELF.
 DO NOT COPY-AND-PASTE IT.
-TYPING IT OUT WILL HELP YOU LEARN IT.
+TYPING IT OUT WILL HELP YOU LEARN IT.**

 ```Go
 package main